Hi!

 7.

-drying of first layer I add more colour to her slippers and colour bunny's
+After the drying of first layer I add more colour to her slippers and colour bunny’s noses with victorian velvet.

 8.

-crown I used victorian velvet and black soot.
+For her crown I used victorian velvet and black soot.

 9.